lemac2002/JiraBot/jirabot/scripts/Readme.md

 This folder contains all the scripts that we write for the bot.

-Any bot scripts, things like robot.respond functions and SMALL code blocks, should be in main.js
+Any bot scripts, things like robot.respond functions and small code blocks, should be in main.js

 Any other types of scripts should be in a separate file, to make reading and documenting easier